1968 − Pioneering concept

 With about 200 publications per year, the Biozentrum widely shares its research results and knowledge with the scientific community.
-To inform the citizens of Basel about the Biozentrum’s ongoing research and to create a platform for interaction and discussion, the monthly lecture series “Einblicke Biozentrum” was established for the public.
+To inform the citizens of Basel about the Biozentrum’s ongoing research and to create a platform for interaction and discussion, the lecture series “Einblicke Biozentrum” was established for the public.

 2020 − Tracing the coronavirus